 Papaya Soup, I have to share this!
 I am not ashamed but disappointed that I did not find this recipe much earlier.
 This past Saturday I went to my local food market to buy a few things I needed.
 As I walked through the vegetable aisle, I noticed that the papayas were looking mighty good and green.
 So I decided to pick one up since I have not made a stew with this lovely fruit in a long time.
 I was so excited and could not wait to get home.

 As I was unloading my car, I remembered that the meat that I removed from the freezer to thaw was veal and not beef.
-I thought, man!
-Can’t have this with veal, because it is too mild and I will need some great spices.
-So with my sad look, I walked my little self to my workroom and started looking through my cooking books for inspirations.
+Veal is not a good choice because it is too mild and I will need some good spices.
+So with my sad look, I walked my little self to my workroom and started looking through my cooking books for inspiration.

 I was happy and saved!
-You hear me?
+Do you hear me?
 SAVED!
 Not knowing how the soup will turn out I was pretty darn excited to try it.
 Let me tell you!
 This is my new favorite soup.
 IT IS!

 Before I go into details about the recipe here are some facts about papayas:

 “The exact origination of papaya is unknown, but it is believed to be native to southern Mexico and neighboring Central America.
 The papaya is a melon-like fruit with yellow-orange flesh enclosed in a thin skin that varies in color from green to orange to rose.
 Papayas are a rich source of vitamin A, and C. One-half of small papaya can provide 150% of the recommended dietary intake of Vitamin C. It is low in calories, fat-free, cholesterol-free, and an excellent source of potassium, folate, and fiber.

 Today papaya can be found all year long with the peak season beginning early summer and fall.
 Most of the papayas imported come from Hawaii, but smaller quantities from Florida, California, Mexico, Puerto Rico, and Central and South American countries are becoming more available.